 On March 25, 2022, the Texas Supreme Court issued its decision, reversing the judgment of this Court.
 Sirius XM, 643 S.W.3d at 404.
-Although this Court had agreed with the Comptroller that, under the Tax Code, Sirius XM's service receipts from Texas subscribers were sourced to Texas because the "receipt-producing, end-product act" was the enabling of each Sirius XM subscriber's radio to receive Sirius's signal, the Supreme Court disagreed, holding instead that a service is performed in Texas."
+Although this Court had agreed with the Comptroller that, under the Tax Code, Sirius XM's service receipts from Texas subscribers were sourced to Texas because the "receipt-producing, end-product act" was the enabling of each Sirius XM subscriber's radio to receive Sirius's signal, the Supreme Court disagreed, holding instead that a service is performed in Texas "if the people or equipment performing the service are physically located in Texas."
 Id.
 Consequently, the Supreme Court reversed this Court's judgment and remanded the case to this Court to consider the parties' remaining arguments.
 The mandate issued on May 4, 2022.